 Of course, bidder payoffs do depend on the auction structure.
 In the first-price auction, the player who submits the highest bid wins the object and pays a price equal to their bid.
-Thus, the expected payoff of a bidder with a value $v_i$ and submits a bid of $b_i$ is $\pi(v_i, b_i) = (v_i - b_i)\text{P}(i\text{ wins})$.
+Thus, the expected payoff of a bidder with a value $v_i$ and submits a bid of $b_i$ is $\pi(v_i, b_i) = (v_i - b_i)\mathbb{P}(i\text{ wins})$.
 In the all-pay auction, players pay their bid even if they lose.
-Hence, $\pi(v_i, b_i) = v_i\text{P}(i\text{ wins}) - b_i$.
-In the second-price auction, the player who submits the highest bid wins the object but pays a price equal to second highest bid.
+Hence, $\pi(v_i, b_i) = v_i\mathbb{P}(i\text{ wins}) - b_i$.
+In the second-price auction, the player who submits the highest bid wins the object but pays a price equal to the second highest bid.
 We assume throughout that bidders are risk-neutral and therefore maximise their expected payoff.

-Bidder's $i$'s (ex-ante) strategy is a function $\beta_i\colon \text{X}\rightarrow \text{X}$ mapping from each valuation they might have to a (permissible) bid.
-We define an \textit{equilibrium} as a set of bidding functions, one for each player, such that each player's bidding function maximises their expected payoff given the bidding functions of the other players.
-(This is equivalent to a pure-strategy Bayes-Nash equilibrium with risk-neutral bidders.)
+Bidder's $i$'s (ex-ante) strategy is a function $\beta_i\colon \mathbb{X}\rightarrow \mathbb{X}$ mapping from each valuation they might have to a (permissible) bid.
+We define a (pure) \textit{equilibrium} as a set of bidding functions, one for each player, such that each player's bidding function maximises their expected payoff given the bidding functions of the other players.\footnote{We defer all discussion of mixed equilibria to Section \ref{sec:Mixed}.} (This is equivalent to a pure-strategy Bayes-Nash equilibrium with risk-neutral bidders.)
 When all bidders choose the same bidding function, we say that the equilibrium is \textit{symmetric}.
 We focus on symmetric, pure-strategy equilibria since these equilibria characterise the continuous case -- and the point of the exercise is to see how discrete equilibria compare to this benchmark.

 Finally, we restrict attention to equilibria in undominated strategies (i.e. equilibria in which players never choose strategies which are weakly dominated).
 While this might seem restrictive, this cannot rule out any of the equilibria considered in the standard analysis of continuous auctions (since these are in undominated strategies).
 In addition, the restriction is easy to motivate: for example, players will never choose dominated strategies if their opponents `tremble' with arbitrarily low probability \citep{selten}.
 Since we only consider equilibria in undominated strategies, we omit the phrase ‘in undominated strategies’ when stating our results.